-As a business that pro-actively supports and engages in sustainable design practices, WSP|Parsons Brinckerhoff seeks to sponsor a student with enthusiasm and drive, to deliver outcomes that add value to its business and to its clients.
+As a business that pro-actively supports and engages in sustainable design practices, WSP seeks to sponsor students with enthusiasm and drive to deliver outcomes that add value to its business and to its clients.

-The Trust will consider the nominations from the universities and reserves the right to accept or reject any or all of the nominations.
-It will make the final selection in consultation WSP|Parsons Brinckerhoff.
+The Playford Trust will consider nominations from students studying at one of the three South Australian universities, and reserves the right to accept or reject any or all of the nominations.
+WSP and the Playford Trust will jointly make the final selection, with an interview process for the final shortlisted applicants.
 The decision will be based on the following selection criteria:

 Applicants must be: